blaknite/lua-binary-heap/README.md

 # lua-binary-heap
 Binary heap data structure implemented in lua.

-Built as a class with kikito's middleclass: https://github.com/kikito/middleclass
+Built as a class with [kikito's middleclass](https://github.com/kikito/middleclass) which you will need as a dependency.

 ## Usage